jnbdz/SunsetERP/README.md

 - Scrum (development) (Scrum software development support)
 - *and many more to come...*

-OFBiz uses standard business data models wherever possible, and if not, it uses standard data models for the specific industry.
+SunsetERP benefits from OFBiz usage of standard business data models.

 ## Delta with OFBiz
 - SunsetERP is based on Quarkus
   - Why?
 Quarkus is faster and makes Java projects more lightweight.
 - SunsetERP is API first (REST and SOAP)
   - Why?
-It makes it easier to integrate with other systems and create a SPA Single Page Application.
+It makes it easier to integrate with other systems and create an SPA Single Page Application.
   - That being said the UI will be made with [PatternFLy](https://www.patternfly.org/v4/) (of [RedHat](https://www.redhat.com/)) and [React](https://reactjs.org/).
 Because it looks way better than OFBiz UI.
 Sorry.
 - SunsetERP is using a reactive architecture
 - SunsetERP can be used in a microservices architecture more easily